-This policy sets out guidelines to assist Councillors to exercise respectful behaviours in relation to Council decisions, the different views of other Councillors and the work of Council staff.
+This policy provides guidance to assist Councillors to exercise respectful behaviours in relation to Council decisions, the different views of other Councillors, and the work of Council staff.

-It is not the intent of this policy to curtail any individual human right to freedom of expression, but to acknowledge that all human rights come with responsibilities and must be exercised in a way that respects the human rights of others [Charter of Human Rights and Responsibilities Act 2006 (Charter) Preamble] and that Councillors must comply with legal obligations in the Local Government Act 2020 (LG Act) and the Councillor Code of Conduct.
+It is not the intent of this policy to curtail any individual human right to freedom of expression, but to acknowledge that all human rights come with responsibilities and must be exercised in a way that respects the human rights of others [Charter of Human Rights and Responsibilities Act 2006 (the Charter) Preamble] and that Councillors must comply with legal obligations in the Local Government Act 2020 and the Model Councillor Code of Conduct.

-Relevant human rights of others include the right to privacy and reputation as set out in the charter.
+Relevant human rights of others include the right to privacy and reputation as set out in the Charter.